 Gadugi Partnership Blog

 Interested in learning more about App State’s Gadugi Partnership?
 Check out this blog for news and events related to the program.
-The blog is maintained by Dr. J. Allen Bryant, director of App State’s Gadugi Partnership and an associate professor in the Department of Curriculum and Instruction.
+The blog is maintained by Dr. J. Allen Bryant, director of App State’s Gadugi Partnership and an associate professor in the Department of Learning, Teaching and Curriculum.

 For questions about the Gadugi Partnership, contant Dr. Allen Bryant at firstname.lastname@example.org.